luffy1727/slack-bot-stand-upper/README.md

 # PROBLEMS:
 - Do i have to upload json file every week or even everyday?
-- In order to get tasks form phabricator i need to create an Oauth server(which i don't access for) or actually crawl the web(i don't know how to get past the 2fa).
+- In order to get tasks form phabricator i need to create an Oauth server(which i don't have access for) or actually crawl the web(i don't know how to get past the 2fa).
 (https://developer.atlassian.com/server/jira/platform/rest-apis/)